WINCHESTER

 is the lone hand behind the unsigned T&S

 the articles printed during Joseph’s public absence?
 No!
-It’s entirely possible
+It’s

 that the unsigned T&S articles